Depression in a long-distance relationship is very common. If you are in this type of relationship, you may have experienced it already.

 How to cope with long-distance relationship depression?

 To cope with a long-distance relationship depression, you need to find a way to get out of it.
 Depression isn’t something you should tolerate.
 It’s a state of mind that isn’t healthy, and that doesn’t contribute to your well-being.
-While there are many reasons why people find themselves in depression, those who look find a way out of it.
+While there are many reasons why people find themselves in depression, those who look for help find a way out of it.

 How to overcome long-distance relationship depression?